ldtteam/MinecoloniesWiki/source/buildings/courier.md

 The Courier runs back and forth from the [Warehouse](../../source/buildings/warehouse) to all the worker huts in your colony, delivering materials to workers and putting finished products in the Warehouse.

-The level of the Courier's Hut will dictate how many items the Courier can carry to/from Huts - Warehouse - Huts, so if you want them to carry more materials/tools, upgrade their hut.
+The level of the Courier's Hut will dictate how many items the Courier can deliver, so if you want them to carry more materials/tools, upgrade their hut.
 Upgrading the hut will also increase the amount of requests they can keep track of at a time.

 | Courier's Hut Level | Max Stacks Carried |
 | :-----------------: | :----------------: |